yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-enrollment-android.md

 ## Requirements

-Before starting the Yuno Android SDK integration, make sure your project meets the [technical requirements](doc:requirements-android).
-In addition, ensure the following prerequisites are in place:
+Before starting the Yuno Android SDK integration, ensure your project meets the [technical requirements](doc:requirements-android).
+Also, ensure the following prerequisites are in place:

 * You must have an active Yuno account
-* To perform the integration, you'll need your Yuno API credentials:
+* You need your Yuno API credentials:
   * `account_id`
   * `public-api-key`
   * `private-secret-key`